jhap1982/giveituruguay/2004/2004-06-06 - Zeppelinfeld (Rock im Park Festival), Nuremburg, Germany/README.md

 Intro Jam
 Can't Stop
 Around the World
-Maybe part of JOHN
+Hard Headed Woman part of JOHN
 Scar Tissue
 By the Way
-Fortune Faded
+Brandy (You're a Fine Girl)
 Otherside
-I Feel Love part of JOHN
 Easily
 Universally Speaking
 Get on Top
-Brandy (You're a Fine Girl)
+Mini-Epic (Kill for Your Country)
 Don't Forget Me
-Purple Stain
-Rolling Sly Stone
+I Like Dirt
 Californication
+Red Hot Mama part of
 Transmission tease
 Right on Time
 Parallel Universe